tr-92/react-vite-electron/README.md

-# react-vite-electron
+# Ollama UI

-This project provides a minimal setup to integrate React with Vite and Electron.js, enabling a fast development experience with Hot Module Replacement (HMR) and ESLint rules.
+This project integrates React with Vite and Electron.js, providing a fast development experience with Hot Module Replacement (HMR) and ESLint rules.
+It also supports Tailwind CSS 4.0 for styling.

 ## Features